 - log out of Zendesk, clear cache and cookies, and log back in

-- check if your browser has the option to Enable third-party cookies or Prevent cross-site tracking disabled, and enable it
+- check if your browser has the option to Enable third-party cookies enabled or Prevent cross-site tracking enabled (you need to disable the latter)

 - try stopping any ad-blockers or extensions

 - keep clicking the Retry button in the widget after you change any of these settings